Hi Sophie, thanks so much for joining us on campus – how did you begin your journey into Make-up, and how’d you end up at AUB?

 After school, I never thought I’d fit in anywhere, and then I came to AUB and I knew that I could do what I wanted.
 Without my parents and people that called themselves friends around, I could be totally independent, and I could completely become myself for the first time.
 When I came here to AUB, everyone wore what they wanted to wear, and did what they wanted to do.

-There is so much to Makeup and there’s a reason behind each process.
-If no one in a film was wearing makeup, you’d think it was really dull – I’m always pointing out that its often the President or other male characters who’re wearing makeup too!
+There is so much to Make-up and there’s a reason behind each process.
+If no one in a film was wearing make-up, you’d think it was really dull – I’m always pointing out that it's often the President or other male characters who are wearing make-up too!